x4x/pywws2mysql/README.md

 # pywws2mysql

-Write Data from [jim-easterbrook/pywws](http://jim-easterbrook.github.com/pywws/) to a Database.
+Write Data from Wireless WeatherStations with [jim-easterbrook/pywws](http://jim-easterbrook.github.com/pywws/) to a Database.

 ## Installation